ru-dr/v3-Alpha/CODE_OF_CONDUCT.md

 This code of conduct is inspired by the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html) and adapted to suit the specific needs of YatraZen.

 By participating in YatraZen, you agree to abide by this code of conduct.

----

-Feel free to customize this code of conduct based on your specific project details and needs.